isomer04/Social-Media-Blog/README.md

  ## Skills Used

-In the development of the Social Media App, the following technologies and tools were utilized:
+In the development of the SocMedia, the following technologies and tools were utilized:

 - React
 - Java